 - They enter an unfamiliar situation: A mysterious benefactor plucks Pip from obscurity and throws him — a fish out of water — into London society.

 - Adapt to it: He learns to live the high life and spends his money frivolously

 - Get what they wanted: Pip is finally a gentleman, which he believes will entitle him/make him worthy of Estella.

 - Pay a heavy price for it: Pip discovers that his money came from a convict, he drowns in debt, he regrets alienating his Uncle, he realizes that his pursuit of Estella is futile.

 - Then return to their familiar situation: Pip makes peace with his Uncle Joe (who nurses him back to health).
 Pip disappears to Egypt for years, and once again returns home…

 - Changed: Back once again where the story started, a now-humbled Pip reunites with Estella who, due to some plot, is ready to open her heart to him.

 Although Great Expectation was a serial, written week-by-week, Dickens must have consciously or unconsciously been aware of this cycle.
 He sent his characters on a journey towards something they wanted — only for them to pay the price and return home, changed.

 As with any sensible advice about structure, the takeaway here is not that you must slavishly adhere to a set formula or risk ruining your story.
-These are simply tools based on observations of stories that have managed to resonate with readers over the centuries.
+This story circle, along with other popular story structures like the three-act structure, are simply tools based on observations of stories that have managed to resonate with readers over the centuries.
 Just know this: if you find yourself at an impasse with any story you’re writing — you could do a lot worse than to crack out the story wheel, identify where you are, and see what comes next in the cycle.

 What other novels could you break down using the Dan Harmon Story Circle?
 Take your favorite book and tell us what all 8 plot points are in the comments below.